Improving Human Sequential Decision-Making with Reinforcement Learning: Inferring Tips via Interpretable Reinforcement Learning

-This formulation ensures that the optimal tip is consequential to improving performance, rather than na\"{i}vely identifying state-action pairs that frequently differ between the human and optimal policies; we compare to such a baseline in our Results section.
+This formulation ensures that the chosen tip is \textit{consequential} to improving performance $J$ in Eq.~\eqref{eq:J}.
+There are many other ways to choose tips, e.g., one can na\"{i}vely identify state-action pairs that frequently differ between the human and optimal policies.
+We illustrate the drawbacks to such an approach in our experiments (see Section~\ref{sec:results}).

-Next, we describe our algorithm for solving this problem.
-To guide our algorithm, we first compute the optimal $Q$-function $Q^*$ by (approximately) solving the Bellman equations

-using $Q$-learning~\cite{watkins1992q}, where we parameterize $Q^*$ using a neural network with a single hidden layer.
-Then, we can rewrite the objective $J(\pi_H\oplus\rho)$ in (\ref{eqn:problem}) as follows~\cite{bastani2018verifiable}:
+\paragraph{Algorithm:} Next, we describe our algorithm for solving Eq.~\eqref{eqn:problem}.
+Note that we can simply loop through each candidate tip $\rho$, but we may lack the data to evaluate $J(\pi_H\oplus \rho)$ without additional assumptions.
+This is because showing the tip changes the human's behavior, changing the distribution of states $D^{(\pi)}$ they visit to $D^{(\pi\oplus\rho)}$.
+However, we do not have samples from $D^{(\pi\oplus\rho)}$, which are necessary to estimate Eq.~\eqref{eq:J}.
+One strategy would be to run an experiment with each tip to obtain these samples, but this is prohibitively expensive.
+Alternatively, one can consider approximating the unobserved distribution $D^{(\pi\oplus\rho)}$ with the observed distribution $D^{(\pi)}$ when evaluating $J(\pi_H\oplus \rho)$, but this has the unfortunate consequence of removing the dependence on the tip $\rho$ entirely from our optimization problem in Eq.~\eqref{eqn:problem}, rendering us unable to identify good tips.

+Instead, we describe an approximation that is implementable given observed data, and effectively distinguishes between candidate tips; we find that this strategy works well in our experiments.
+To this end, we leverage the well-studied value- and $Q$-functions~\citep{watkins1992q} (denoted $V^*$ and $Q^*$, respectively), which can be defined recursively by the Bellman equation:

+Intuitively, $V^*(s)$ is the cumulative expected reward accrued from state $s$ when using the optimal policy, and $Q^*(s,a)$ is the cumulative expected reward accrued from $s$ by first taking action $a$ and then using the optimal policy.
+We can compute both $V^*$ and $Q^*$ using $Q$-learning~\citep{watkins1992q}.
+Now, we can rewrite the objective $J(\pi_H\oplus\rho)$ in Eq.~\eqref{eqn:problem} as follows: \begin{lemma}[Lemma 2.2, \citealp{bastani2018verifiable}] For any policy $\pi$, we have